Quantum digital cooling: Scalable QDC protocols

 \section{Scalable QDC protocols}

 We now look to use the insight obtained for cooling in the 1+1 toy model to develop QDC schemes for larger systems.
 The sub-additivity of entropy places a rough lower bound on the number of cooling steps required to cool an $N$-qubit system.
-This limits the entropy $\Delta S_\tS$ that the system can transfer to the fridge qubit before the non-unitary reset to $\Delta S_\tS \geq -\Delta S_F \geq -1$ bit.
-If we demand the ability to cool an arbitrary state, a DQC protocol must also be able to cool the maximally-mixed state, which has entropy $S_S = N$.
-We then require $N$ repetitions of an optimal coupling-and-reset step to reach the pure ground state (which has entropy $S_S=0$).
+This limits the entropy $\Delta S_\tS$ that the system can transfer to the fridge qubit before the non-unitary reset to $\Delta S_\tS \geq -\Delta S_B \geq -1$ bit.
+If we demand the ability to cool an arbitrary state, a QDC protocol must also be able to cool the maximally-mixed state, which has entropy $S_\tS = N$.
+We then require $N$ repetitions of an optimal coupling-and-reset step to reach the pure ground state (which has entropy $S_\tS=0$).
 This can be obtained in the simple example of cooling $N$ non-interacting qubits with known energies, by simply repeating the protocols of the $1+1$ model.
 However, this cannot be generalised to arbitrary strongly-correlated systems, as cooling is complicated by irregular and unknown energy gaps and coupling terms between eigenstates.
 This is to be expected, as preparing ground states of arbitrary Hamiltonians is a known QMA-hard problem~\cite{kempe2006complexity}.
-However, as cooling is a physically-motivated process, we hope QDC to be able to achieve polynomial scalings for systems of physical interest, and focus for the rest of the work on exploring this thesis.
+However, as cooling is a physically-motivated process, we hope QDC to be able to achieve polynomial scalings for systems of physical interest, i.e. models of systems that are found in low-temperature equilibrium states in nature.
+We focus for the rest of the work on exploring this thesis.

 In the rest of this text, we introduce two scalable QDC protocols for $N$-qubit systems: the strong-coupling-based BangBang protocol and the weak-coupling-based LogSweep protocol.
 These extend and generalize the two approaches we established for the 1+1 toy model of section~\ref{sec:known_gap_cooling}.
 Each protocol iterates over a sequence of \emph{cooling steps}, each of which consists of coupling the fridge qubit to part of the system for a short time evolution, and then resetting the fridge qubit to its ground state.
 The protocols differ in the choice of coupling strengths $\gamma_i$, coupling terms $V_S^i$ and fridge energies $\epsilon_i$ at each $i$-th cooling step.
-[The coupling time for each cooling step is fixed by Eq.~\eqref{eq:coupling_time}.]
+[The coupling time for each cooling step is fixed by Eq.~\eqref{eq:coupling_time}].